-Minimum wage could be calculated on an hourly, daily, weekly or monthly basis.
-The amount to be paid as minimum wage is usually set by the government of a country, the major aim being to protect the interest of the employees.
+The minimum wage could be calculated on an hourly, daily, weekly, or monthly basis.
+The amount to be paid as minimum wage is usually set by the government of a country, the major aim is to protect the interest of the employees.
 This is usually in accordance with the standard of living of that country.
 Therefore, minimum wages vary from country to country.

 Also, laws do not permit a worker to accept any pay below the minimum wage because it could lead to some economic and social problems.
 Assuming you are being cheated in this situation, it is your duty to report to the relevant authorities.
 If not, you are guilty of violating laws guiding labour.